Mary E. Bell House: Landmark status

 During its life, the house served the African-American community during a time when the local church closed its doors for a brief space and the house became the second home to the congregation in the integrated community.
 With the help of Bert Seides, a preservationist, the house was proposed for historic preservation in 2011 by the Ketcham Inn Foundation, which partnered with Brookhaven on its restoration, and now operates it as a special event space and museum.

 The Mary E. Bell House was declared a Brookhaven town landmark in 2011.
 It was listed on the National Register of Historic Places in 2020.

+Events

+Mary E. Bell House has hosted annual Juneteenth celebrations since 2020.